briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Removed unneccessary comments in Views.
 Formatted LocationView when user changes between editing and viewing LocationView.
 Such as changing text to textfields for long/lat and name.
 Aesthetic changes done also, like font and foregound colour.

+Realised that my default places do appear in app (not just Mt Tamborine 3x in a row), this is because they only load if there is 0 places created by user.
+At the time, it did not update as the user had 3 places (Mt Tamborine 3 times!).
+Added new favourite places to default data.
+Noticed that latitude and longitude are not appearing in LocationView, even though they should.
+Made sure that ifEditing in DetailView, the lat and long are saved.